-The following items should be submitted for the design and fabrication of each of the riser system(s) (e.g., drilling, workover, production, and injection):
+The following items for the design and fabrication of each of the riser system(s) (e.g., drilling, workover, production, and injection):

 - 1. General description.

 - 2. Design criteria and analysis procedures.

 - 3. Structural and mechanical design.

 - 4. Installation methods.

 - 5. Inspection and in-service surveys.

 - 6. Summary of safety and environmental controls.